scionproto/scion/doc/ControlPlanePKI.md

   updates.
 A base TRC must have a grace period of zero.
 All other TRCs must have a grace period larger than zero.

-  From the verifiers viewpoint, an updated TRC might not be available instantly since it has to propagate through beaconing first.
+  From a relying party's viewpoint, an updated TRC might not be available instantly since it has to propagate through beaconing first.

 - __TrustResetAllowed__: Boolean.
 Specifies whether a third party can announce a trust reset for